LevinJ/FCND-Motion-Planning/README.md

 //grid_goal = lontat2grid([-1.22402341e+02,  3.77944427e+01, -1.00000000e-02], north_offset, east_offset, self.global_home)

 ```
-Global coordinate to grid coordinte function `lontat2grid` is implemented in the `mp_utils` file.
+Global coordinate to grid coordinte conversion function `lontat2grid` is implemented in the `mp_utils` file.
 6. Imlement search algorithm

 A* is used to perform the optimal path from start position to goal positions.